bentrevett/notes/misc/git.md

 Push with `git push`

+If you want to switch branches without commiting, `git stash`

 Want to merge your branch with a master that has been updated so you can't automatically merge?
 - `git checkout your_branch`
 - `git fetch origin`